A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 There may be limited delivery day options in your area.
 Like any meal kit delivery service, there is a ton of packaging to dispose of (compared to going to the grocery store), including ice packs and a big cardboard box.
 On occasion, I get an out-of-stock notice, at which point the system automatically changes to substitute for the item out of stock.
 I can also go through and change this myself, but I’m adding it as a con because it’s slightly irritating.

-Occasionally items come that have gone bad or are missing.
-I’ve mostly seen this issue with a couple of key items that I now steer clear of, such as the bell pepper and onion mix and sometimes the seven veggie stir fry.
-Inevitably the pre-cut onions don’t make the journey making everything else slimy and gross.
-I’ve noticed they’ve shifted away from even offering these items likely do to this problem.
+Occasionally, items come that have gone bad or are missing.
+I've mostly seen this issue with a couple of key items that I now steer clear of, such as the bell pepper and onion mix and sometimes the seven veggie stir fry.
+Inevitably, the pre-cut onions don't make the journey, making everything else slimy and gross.
+I've noticed they've shifted away from even offering these items, likely do to this problem.
 However, when it did happen, Hungryroot was happy to issue a credit immediately, with almost no questions asked.
 Same thing when items are forgotten or mispacked (meat packed on the top that should have at the bottom covered in ice packs.
 I know this drives some people nuts enough to cancel the service, but their quick offer of credits or refunds keeps me happy.
-And it only happens in less than 10% of the boxes I’ve received.
+And it only happens in less than 10% of the boxes I've received.

 Cooking & Clean Up

 Pros: Easy, uncomplicated directions.
 Superfast recipes, all with four ingredients or less.
 For example, for the grain bowl, no spending 45 minutes is boiling brown rice.
 Instead, they send pre-cooked brown rice and quinoa blend to use.
 For the black bean corn salsa, they send that pre-assembled.
-So, it’s not like the recipes only use four ingredients total, but you only have four packages to cook with.
+So, it's not like the recipes only use four ingredients total, but you only have four packages to cook with.
 Usually, a grain or a healthy carb, a protein, a veggie or veggie blend, and a pre-made sauce.
-Recipes usually take 30 minutes or less to make, and because of the minimal ingredients, it requires little cleanup.
+Recipes usually take 30 minutes or less to make, and because of the minimal ingredients, they require little cleanup.
 And for a nice little touch, they have a wonderful Hungryroot playlist on Spotify.

 Cons: The biggest con with this service would be that this may not be for you if you LOVE to cook.
 Since many items are sent pre-assembled, the cooking is minimal.
-If you are a person that loves to cook, you may miss the process of cooking or the ability to free-hand substitutions as you see fit.
+If you are a person who loves to cook, you may miss the process of cooking or the ability to free-hand substitutions as you see fit.

 Is Hungryroot Good For Weight Loss?

 I always get one question regarding meal kit delivery services: will it help me lose weight?
 Keep in mind Hungryroot does not market itself for weight loss.
 Instead, they focus on providing healthy, balanced, and convenient meals, so if your main goal is to lose weight, will Hungryroot help you do that?
 The answer?
-Maybe, let’s dig in.
+Probably, let’s dig in.

 Here’s how Hungryroot might help you lose weight: